bryanjos/NolaElixirMeetup/README.md

 # Nola Elixir Meetup

 Welcome to the Nola Elixir Meetup repo, New Orleans's homegrown Elixir meetup group.
-This repo contains the general guidelines and
+This repo contains the general guidelines and rules for the meetup group as well as our list of resource links for each topic (read below).

 ### How does the meetup work?